 An optional net hammock stores extras underneath the pack.
 In addition there is an included hydration tube for water.
 Use code DISNEYKIDS for a discount off your purchase of a Designer Park Co. backpack.

 Accessorize in Style

-I love making my kids coordinating outfits when we make Disney trips.
+I love making my kids coordinating outfits when we take Disney trips.
 Yeah, they’ll probably hate me for it later, but they do look adorable!

-Etsy is one of my go-to places for clever and unique Disney wear for your family.
-I’m a vendor there myself and have been selling hand appliqued Disney-themed tees there for years as Painted Butterfly.
-I love to find unique outfits for my kids to wear at the Parks.
+If you’re not a seamstress yourself, Etsy is a go-to place for clever and unique Disney wear for your family.
+You’ll find lots of unique outfits for kids to wear at the Parks.